Key Takeaways

 Convenient modern transportation networks have hastened the disappearance of traditional regional differences in China.

-Chinese ethnic minorities and the Han
+03 Chinese ethnic minorities and the Han

 Further proof of the diversity of Chinese culture can be found in the fact that China has a total of 56 ethnic groups.
-The main group, the Han (汉族 Hànzú), is the group that most people in western countries usually think of when they think about people of Chinese ethnicity.
+The main group, the Han (汉族 Hànzú), is the group that most people in Western countries usually think of when they think about people of Chinese ethnicity.

 Minority traditions in modern Chinese society

-Historically, members of China’s 55 ethnic minority groups (少数民族 shǎoshùmínzú) had their own distinct lifestyles, languages and cultures, which were quite different from those of the Han.
+Historically, members of China’s 55 ethnic minority groups (少数民族 shǎoshù mínzú) had their own distinct lifestyles, languages, and cultures, which were quite different from those of the Han.
+With the advent of mass media, mass education, and convenient inter-provincial travel, however, these once-isolated traditions have begun to change.

 the skyline of a city in Inner Mongolia with a temple stupa in the foreground